Idea-Pool/aws-testing/docs/testing-types/infrastructure-testing.md

 });
 ```

+In this suite, we test:
+1. if there is a resource for the S3 bucket
+2. if there is a resource for the S3 bucket policy, that sets proper policy statement to access the bucket from CloudFront
+3. if there is a resource for the CloudFront distribution, that has proper origin for the bucket, and has proper error response set up

 ### Dynamic Testing

 Dynamic testing focuses on the actual deployment of infrastructure resources and ensures their proper functioning.